andrewgremlich/ai-freelance/SCRIPT.md

 Discuss the use of whooshes in the project and how AI didn't help.
 It was a basic React mistake by putting an array in an useEffect dependency.

+## Freelance Project

+Right, I didn't know what problems I needed to solve.
+David talked about slicers, so I guessed I better learn the functions of a slicer.
+I searched around the internet for what slicers were and what projects used a slicing method.
+I found that a slicer was a way to divide up a 3D model into a pattern that makes it 3D-printable.
+This is usually done in layers at a time.
+In addition, I found out that infill was a way to build support for any hanging edges of a model.
+Some projects that I found involved Three.JS, so I would go in that direction first and use Three.JS.

+The more I explored slicers and had David explain to me what he wanted, bit by bit I started to understand the task.
+At this time, I still was in over my head though.
+In one attempted solution, I asked ChatGPT to create a slicer function using all the points of an STL file.
+I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer needs.
+The hints that told me this wasn't the right way was: the output GCode file was immensely huge, and that just could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.
+I told David that I needed to redo the slicer and he did give me some pushback.
+I successfully convinced him that what I was doing wasn't the right way to go and I needed to pivot.

+Eventually, I started to teach myself some 3D animation principles, and I found out about raycasters.
+Raycasters are incredibly useful to help calculate intersections of light rays and 3D objects in a scene.
+Intersection calculation was what I needed, and Three.JS had a built-in raycaster object and intersection calculation!
+Taking this knowledge, I solved that I needed to place the raycaster origin at the center of an STL model and rotate the raycaster on its origin to find where the intersection point would be.
+After rotating the raycaster and gradually increasing in height, to imitate vase print mode, I would gather all the intersection points and process them into the desired GCode output.

+After a couple weeks of development, spending about 5-10 hours a week on the project, I finally got to the desired output.
+I felt so satisfied that I followed my gut instinct on how the original solution just wouldn't work.
+By this experience, it started to teach me the limitations of having AI do _all the work_ when I don't know myself what problem it is I needed to solve.

 ## Leveraging